Advantages of Zinc Paint | Disadvantages of Zinc Paint |

 When cleaning painted galvanised steel, take care to avoid harsh chemicals or abrasive materials that may scratch or damage the surface.
 Instead, use a soft cloth or sponge with mild soap and water to gently clean the surface.
 It is also essential to avoid using high-pressure water jets or steam cleaning, which can damage the paint and expose the steel to corrosion.

 Inspect the painted galvanised steel regularly for signs of damage, including peeling, cracking or rusting.
-Promptly address any issues to prevent further damage and ensure the steel continues to provide optimal protection.
+Promptly address any issues to prevent further damage and ensure the steel continues to provide optimal coating protection.

 By properly curing and maintaining painted galvanised steel, you can enjoy a range of benefits, including: